-In 2011, Mireles had a spinal fusion to address a lower back condition called spondylolisthesis, and she also has ruptured disks in her neck.
+In 2011, Mireles had a spinal fusion to address a lower back condition called spondylolisthesis.
+She also has ruptured disks in her neck.
 Then a few months later, she had brain surgery to remove what would later be classified as a benign tumor.
 It was then that she started experiencing nocturnal seizures (seizures that happen during sleep), which led to daytime migraines.
 Her condition didn’t allow her to take walks alone, and it was during one of those walks with a friend that she learned of tai chi.
 Her friend’s husband was taking a class.

 It’s been four years since Mireles signed up for UCHealth Aspen Club’s beginner tai chi class.
 She’s now in the advanced class, but more importantly, she feels better than she ever has before.